CLPidgeon/projectstreamtwo/README.md

 - **Bootstrap** - To give the site a responsive layout.

 ### Testing
-The site has been tested using Chrome, Firefox and Edge browsers.
+The site has been tested using Chrome, Firefox, Opera and Edge browsers.
-The site has been tested using iOS and Android devices.
+The site has been tested using iOS and Android devices, both tablets and phones.